nahid/talk/README.md

 With Talk, you can "tag" conversations.
 This makes it possible for your users to uniquely identify conversations and categorized them.
 This is usually a very useful and invaluable tool when you want your users to add labels to their conversations.
 When creating tags, you can mark a tag as being "special".
 Special tags are tags that do not belong to any user.
 Hence, only one copy of a special tag can exist.
 With this, Talk can effectively replace the default [Laravel notification system](https://laravel.com/docs/6.x/notifications), because you can simply send a Talk message to the concerned user and labelling the conversation with a special tag (e.g. "SYSTEM_NOTIFICATION").
 Then in your frontend, you can simply fetch all conversations with that label and you've got yourself a system notification!
 The applications of Talk tags are limitless!

+Please note that you can quickly get tags that are not special tags by using the `withoutSpecialTags()` [scope of the Tag Eloquent model](https://laravel.com/docs/6.x/eloquent#local-scopes).

-Please see the API Doc.
+#### Please see the API Doc.

 ### API List

 - [setAuthUserId](https://github.com/nahid/talk#setauthuserid)
 - [user](https://github.com/nahid/talk#user)